 “Flower of this purple dye, hit with Cupid’s archery, sink in apple of his eye.” – A Midsummer Night’s Dream.

 Meaning: To say that someone is the apple of your eye means that you love and cherish them above all others.

 Example: "My daughter is the apple of my eye."

 9. WEAR YOUR HEART OF YOUR SLEEVE

 “But I will wear my heart upon my sleeve for daws to peck at.
 I am not what I am.” – Othello

-Meaning: A hugely popular song lyric adopted by the likes of Calvin Harris and Rihanna, to "wear your heart on your sleeve" is to make your feelings well known to others.
+Meaning: To "wear your heart on your sleeve" is to make your feelings well known to others.

 Want to learn more about how you can study in the United Kingdom and experience Shakespeare's homeland?
 Check out some of Kaplan's General or Intensive English courses and find out what it's like to learn English in the UK.